rtmigo/fmap_dart/README.md

 Two policies are supported: FIFO and LRU.
 By default, this is FIFO.

-If you want the `purgeSync` method to purge storage with LRU policy, you must not only create `Fmap(policy: Policy.lru)` before purging, but always create the object this way.
-It will cause `Fmap` to update the the last-used timestamps every time an item is read.
+If you want the `purgeSync` method to purge storage with LRU policy, you must not only create `Fmap(policy: Policy.lru)` before purging but always create the object this way.
+It will force `Fmap` to update the last-used timestamps every time an item is read.

 When you do not specify this argument, the timestamps are only updated on writes, but not on reads.
-The order of the elements becomes closer to the FIFO.